IPlays-dev/SECTOR-ZERO/README.md

 **IPlays-dev** — [GitHub](https://github.com/IPlays-dev)

-*This game was vibe code* by IPlays.
+*This game was vibe coded* by IPlays.